Brown’s TD run lifts West Virginia over Baylor 27-21 in 2OT

 Baylor: Missed field goals, a dozen penalties and a lethargic run game cost the Bears a chance to pull out yet another overtime win.
 Last year Brewer led Baylor on a pair of game-winning drives in the fourth quarter and two others that tied games which Baylor won in overtime.

 West Virginia: In front of a few hundred relatives of players and coaches, the Mountaineers held the ball 46 minutes on offense, but the defense stood out in this one.
-After a quiet start to the season, West Virginia defensive linemen Darius Stills had another solid effort against Baylor.
+After a quiet start to the season, West Virginia defensive linemen Darius Stills had another solid effort against Baylor with 2.5 sacks.
 West Virginia now has 19 sacks against the Bears over the past three meetings.

+“I see opportunity, I take it,” said Stills, the Big 12 preseason defensive player of the year.

 UP NEXT